 To start testing press "Enter" again, the coordinate net will disappear and a cross will appear in the center for sight fixation.
 There will be a back count of points starting with 68 in the upper left corner.
 Don't forget that the sight is constantly fixed at the center of the screen all the time.

-After the last point has appeared, the testing results will be presented as a colored distribution of points of the coordinate net in accordance with the color scale.
-Depending on the time needed for finding the points, the sensitivity of every part of the studied region of the retina is evaluated.
+The test results are presented as a colored distribution of points in accordance with the color scale.
 Points of blue color correspond to the area of maximum light sensitivity, points of light blue, green, yellow, red and pink color - to the areas with less and less sensitivity in the central part of the retina.
-Predomination of blue and light-blue color evidences high sensitivity of the retina, of green and yellow color normal moderate sensitivity.
+Predomination of blue and light-blue color evidences high sensitivity of the retina, of green and yellow color - normal moderate sensitivity.
 Points of red and pink color predominate, when sensitivity of the retina is reduced.